apota/vetterati/README.md

 # vetterati
 Vetterati - A one of a kind Applicant Tracking System.
-Tell us your dream candidate and let Vetterati do the rest
+The Illuminati of the candidate/applicant vetting systems.